unepwcmc/NRT/server/config/README.md

 {
   "instance_name": "Abu Dhabi", # The name of the instance "iso2": "AD", # ISO 2 country code
-  "server_name": "abu-dhabi-production", # server_name, used to identify deploy targets
   "db": {
     "name: "nrt_production" # The name of your database }